laravel-streams/streams/streams/data/docs/installation.md

 ---
 title: Installation
-description: Streams utilizes [Composer](https://getcomposer.org/) to manage its dependencies.
-So, before using Streams, make sure you have Composer installed on your machine.
+intro: Streams utilizes [Composer](https://getcomposer.org/) to manage its dependencies.
+Before using Streams, make sure you have Composer installed on your machine.
 ---

 ## Installing Streams